bloopsoup/DANGERdice/docs/src/core.md

 <br>

+_What will I do with this information?
+I've written this documentation as a personal note to myself and for_ _my future projects.
+You can read on if you're a curious on how an engine works in more detail!_

 The `core` folder has low-level features that are crucial to running a game.
 Notable folders include:

 - `/control`: Controlling the flow of the entire application.